 Metal valves or rubber valves?

 Metal valves are preferred in the tuning area.
 The articles are considered robust and offer a better look compared to the rubber valves.
 Above all, the combination of aluminum rims and metal valves creates a harmonious picture.
 Metal valves also offer other advantages.
 They are more tightly sealed than the rubber versions and offer better stability when measuring air pressure.
 Tires that are driven at high pressures benefit from this better seal.
 In addition, metal valves do not have to be replaced every time a tire is changed.
 That is what the valve variants have ahead of their rubber counterparts.
+Tip: It is important to pay attention to this when a tire change is due for a tire with TPMS.

 Are there any disadvantages?